rafaelmessias/projlib/README.md

 pip install -r requirements.txt
 ```

-Finally, make sure the `dr-tools` library is in the path to be imported.
+Finally, make sure that `projlib` is in the path to be imported by python.

 ```
-cd dr-tools
+cd projlib
 export PYTHONPATH=$PYTHONPATH:$(dirname $(pwd))
 ```